amazeeio/docs/drupal/synchronize_sites.md

 Examples:

-* Running `dsql @prod` inside the local Docker Container will synchronize the database from the `prod` site into the local Docker database
+* `dsql @prod` inside the local Docker Container: Synchronizes the database from the `prod` site into the local Docker database
-*
+* `dsql @staging` while connected via SSH to the `develop` site: Synchronizes the database from the `staging` site into the database on the `develop` site.

 ```